-Adolescent Development 0.5 unit Prerequisite: an undergraduate course in developmental psychology or equivalent the Practice of School Psychology 0.5 unit Prerequisite: registration in the graduate program in school psychology or permission of the instructor
+Adolescent Development 0.5 unit Prerequisite: an undergraduate course in developmental

+Prerequisite: an undergraduate course in developmental psychology or equivalent the Practice of School Psychology 0.5 unit

 A critical review of child and adolescent development.
 Examination and analysis of various theories and research on aspects of development incorporating an analysis of how the interaction between individuals, family, school and society fosters development.
 Applications to the educational environment will be examined.